Mexico in the OTI Festival 1979: Merit awards

-In the final, the nine jurors who where present in all the semi-finals voted aloud for the Best Male and Female Performer Awards and Breakout Artist Award among the three shortlisted artist in each category.
+In the final, the nine jurors who were present in all the qualifying rounds voted aloud for the Best Male and Female Performer Awards and Breakout Artist Award among the three shortlisted artist in each category.
 The members of the orchestra voted for the Best Musical Arrangement Award among the three entries shortlisted.

 Yoshio received the Best Male Performer Award; Estela Núñez the Best Female Performer Award; Eduardo Magallanes the Best Musical Arrangement Award for "Vivir sin ti"; and Yuri the Breakout Artist Award.
 The four winners of the merit awards received both a gold and a silver medal.